-Q1: The guidance states that the six-foot number for separating student workspaces is recommendation not a requirement.
+Q1: The guidance states that the six-foot number for separating student workspaces is a recommendation not a requirement.
 I know that there are many educational leaders who are taking the spacing measure as a requirement and are feeling like they cannot comply with that "expectation."
 Could you clarify the intent of the measures?

-The best way to prevent the spread of coronavirus is wear a facial covering and stay 6 feet apart.
+The best way to prevent the spread of coronavirus is wear a facial covering when unable to stay 6 feet apart.
 The guidance reflects that reality and reopening schools need to adhere to both strategies as much as possible.

-The best practice is to maintain six feet of distance between students to minimize the risk of spreading the virus.
+The best practice is to maintain six feet of distance between students (three-to-six feet of distance for students PreK-Grade 5) to minimize the risk of spreading the virus.
 At the same time, we recognize this may not be possible in all settings.
 Therefore, it is a strong recommendation but not required.
 Schools should set up classrooms as best they can.